symfony/symfony-docs/frontend/asset_mapper.rst

         }
     }</script>

-Importmaps are a native browser feature.
-It works in all browsers thanks to a "shim" that's automatically included.
+Importmaps is a native browser feature.
+It works in all browsers thanks to a "shim" file that's included automatically by AssetMapper.

 When you import ``bootstrap`` from your JavaScript, the browser will look at the ``importmap`` and see that it should fetch the package from the URL.